filmhubhq/filmhubhq.github.io/_faq/index2.md

 1. What if I want to replace my film with a new version?

     No problem.
-Simply log into your Kinonation account and upload your replacement film, which will become the film we deliver from that point on.
+Simply log into your Filmhub account and upload your replacement film, which will become the film we deliver from that point on.

 1. How do I add sub-titles to my film?